pradheap/dsa-challenges/challenges/datastructures/linkedlist/README.md

         :param position: position starting from tail
         :return: the data at the specific position or None

+    get_nth_node_from_end(head, n)
+        Return the data of the Nth Node from the end.
+        Takes O(1) extra space.
+        Another method in a single loop.

+        :param head:
+        :param n: position of the node from end.
+        :return: the data at the nth node or None

     has_cycle(head)
         Cycle detection in a linked list.
         0 - if there was no cycle.